 Teacup Goldendoodle Size Full Grown

-While not an “official” variety, the Teacup Goldendoodle size, also known as the Petite Goldendoodle size, is even smaller than the common Toy Goldendoodle size.
+While not an “official” variety, the Teacup Goldendoodle size, also known as the Petite or Micro Goldendoodle size, is even smaller than the common Toy Goldendoodle size.
 This is accomplished by breeding a Mini or Toy Goldendoodle with a Toy Poodle.

 The Toy Poodle stands around 10 inches in height and weighs between 6 and 9 pounds.
 The Toy Goldendoodle will be around 13 to 20 pounds and stand 14-15 inches in height.

 While you should always do your due diligence when selecting a reputable doodle breeder, make sure to be extra thorough if you’re looking for a teacup-sized puppy.